ArgonDesign/alogic/doc/ports.md

 #### Output slices with `sync ready` ports

-`sync ready` output ports that use _valid_/_ready_ flow control are somewhat different from ports without flow control and `sync` ports using only a _valid_ signal. `sync ready` ports use **output slices** as storage elements.
-The purpose of output slices is twofold.
-Firstly, they provide a single transaction worth of storage space, similar to registers on other output ports.
-Secondly, and just as importantly they ensure there is no combinatorial dependency between the internal _valid_ and _ready_ signals generated by the FSM.
-To help understand the second purpose, consider the following illustration of the implementation of FSMs:
+Unlike `sync` ports and ports with no flow control, `sync ready` output ports are more complex and so the logic and storage for these is contained in additional **output slices**.
+These contain a mixture of registers and combinatorial logic connecting `valid` and `ready`.
+These are necessary to ensure there is no combinatorial dependency between the internal `valid` and `ready` signals generated by the FSM.
+Similarly to other registered output ports, each output slice has space to store one payload item.
+This means a write can occur even if the receiving module is not ready.
+This means .write() can sometimes be done without stalling the module.

+Consider the following illustration of the implementation of FSMs:

 ![output slices in FSMs](output-slice-signal-dependencies.svg)

-In a general FSM, there can be a combinatorial data-path from any of the signals incoming to any of the signals outgoing from the combinatorial logic cloud, this includes _ready_ and _valid_ signals on ports.
-As we discussed earlier, a combinatorial loop between the _valid_ and _ready_ signals of an interface must be avoided.
-Output slices aid in this by ensuring that the _ready_ signal going to the combinatorial cloud is itself not combinatorially dependent on the corresponding _valid_ signal emanating from the combinatorial cloud.
+In a general FSM, there can be a combinatorial data-path from any of the signals incoming to any of the signals outgoing from the combinatorial logic cloud.
+This includes `ready` and `valid` signals on ports.
+As we discussed earlier, a combinatorial loop between the `valid` and `ready` signals of an interface must be avoided.
+Output slices aid in this by ensuring that the `ready` signal going to the combinatorial cloud is itself not combinatorially dependent on the corresponding `valid` signal emanating from the combinatorial cloud.
+This is achieved through the use of registers and combinatorial logic within the output slice.

 Alogic supports 3 kinds of output slices:
 - A forward slice can be defined using the `fslice` storage specifier